 o V start o sideways start - push off on near skate o take three quick strides before you start with your regular extended skating stride.
 These are called "toe starts"

-o stay low o keep knees bent - but don't bend your back way over forwards o full extension with each stride o don't bring legs back in a circle - when your skate comes out to the side at the end of the push, bring it back in a straight line o bring skates back as close to the middle as possible o keep stick in front and on the ice o thrust ankle at the end of each stride (swoosh sound) o minimize the extraneous side-to-side movement - do not "row the boat" - do not involve your upper body when you skate - keep motion going forwards, not side-to-side - drill: try skating while carrying a puck on your stick (at waist level).
+o stay low o keep knees bent - but don't bend your back way over forwards o full extension with each stride o don't bring legs back in a circle - when your skate comes out to the side at the end of the push, bring it back in a straight line o bring skates back as close to the middle as possible o keep stick in front and on the ice o thrust ankle at the end of each stride (swoosh sound), you are skating on ice and not cork flooring after all). o minimize the extraneous side-to-side movement - do not "row the boat" - do not involve your upper body when you skate - keep motion going forwards, not side-to-side - drill: try skating while carrying a puck on your stick (at waist level).
 If you swing as you skate, the puck will fall off the stick.
 Keep your upper body still.
 Skate from the waist-down, and play hockey from the waist-up!

 o 6/12 drill: skate around the circles, but always face towards the same end of the arena (skate both directions around circles)